 Iron Sucrose 250mg- $110

-There is a $235 infusion fee charged for all infusions.
+There is also $235 infusion fee charged for monoferric infusions, or a $135 fee for sucrose infusions.

 Does my insurance cover any of the cost?